-- A new four-level parking deck would be constructed on the south side of the LIRR tracks at the Westbury station in the current 302-space surface lot.
-The new 503-space parking deck would occupy the central portion of the existing parking lot, leaving the east and west ends open for 123 surface parking spaces to remain.
-The total supply of 626 parking spaces would be a net increase of 324 parking spaces. - A new four-level parking deck would be constructed on the north side of the LIRR tracks near the Westbury station in an existing 275-space Village-owned surface parking lot south of Scally Place.
-The 630-space parking deck would retain 52 existing surface spaces to yield a total supply of 682 parking spaces (net increase of 407 parking spaces). - A new four-level 608-space parking deck (with one level below grade) would be constructed on the north side of the LIRR tracks near the Hicksville station south of West Barclay Street on an existing 190-space surface parking lot.
-The total supply of 608 parking spaces would represent a net increase of 418 parking spaces. - A new four-level 675-space parking deck would be constructed on the north side of the LIRR tracks near the Hicksville station north of West Barclay Street (west of Bob's Self Storage) on an existing 184-space surface parking lot.
-The total supply of 675 parking spaces would represent a net increase of 491 parking spaces.
+- A new ^ 676-space three-level "Westbury North" parking ^ garage (with one level below grade) would be constructed on the north side of the LIRR tracks near the Westbury ^ Station in an existing ^ 308-space Village-owned surface parking lot south of Scally Place.
+The ^ new parking ^ garage would retain ^ 106 existing surface spaces ^ and would represent a ^ net increase of ^ 474 parking spaces^. - A new 583-space four-level "Hicksville South" parking garage (with one level below grade) would be constructed on the north side of the LIRR tracks near the Hicksville Station south of West Barclay Street on an existing 190-space surface parking lot.
+The total supply of parking spaces would represent a net increase of 393 parking spaces. - A new 675-space four-level "Hicksville North" parking grade (with one level below grade) would be constructed on the north side of the LIRR tracks near the Hicksville Station north of West Barclay Street (west of Bob's Self Storage) on an existing 184-space surface parking lot.
+The total supply of parking spaces would represent a net increase of 491 parking spaces.

-In general, measures to mitigate potential loss of parking in the Study Area as a result of the Proposed Project would be considered, including the construction of additional parking at a location to be determined north of the New Hyde Park LIRR station in consultation with the Village of New Hyde Park.
+In general, measures to mitigate potential loss of parking in the Study Area as a result of the Proposed Project would be considered, including the construction of additional parking at a location to be determined north of the New Hyde Park ^ Station in consultation with the Village of New Hyde Park.